niko17x/todo/NOTES.md

 <!-- !
 Note: Focus on pure functions - single responsibility! -->

-- [] Allow user to store tasks in different categories (work, personal, finance, ect...).
+- [] Adding custom lists.
+- [] Deal with how tasks will be stored and displayed for default lists.

 - [] Filtering tasks.
 - [] Add a calendar for user to select todo task date.